Working for regenerative economies, communities and landscapes.

 About the Castlemaine Institute

-Conversations around the Castlemaine Institute gained momentum in 2018, with the organisation forming officially in late 2019.
-Those involved have been driven to harness the immense talent and opportunity that exists in our region to find a new way of living regeneratively, drawing on our local culture and history, incredible wealth of expertise, established industries, strong institutions, and with respect to the custodianship of the land by traditional owners, the Dja Dja Wurrung.
-We are all eager to be part of creating the solutions to regional prosperity that shift our region beyond the current paradigm of economic stagnation, climate emergency and ecological crisis, growing inequality, and democratic disengagement.
+Conversations around the creation of the Castlemaine Institute gained momentum in 2018, with the organisation forming officially in late 2019.
+Those involved have been driven to harness the immense talent and opportunity that exists in our region to find a new way of living regeneratively, drawing on our local culture and history, incredible wealth of expertise, established industries, strong institutions, and with respect to the custodianship of the land by traditional owners the Dja Dja Wurrung.
+We are all eager to be part of creating the solutions to regional prosperity that shift our town and our region beyond the current paradigm of economic stagnation, climate change and biodiversity loss, growing inequality, and democratic disengagement.

 The Team